EBIvariation/vcf-validator/README.md

 ##### ODB

-You may ignore this section if you are using `install_dependencies script`.
+You can ignore this section if you are using `install_dependencies script`.

 You will need to download the ODB compiler, the ODB common runtime library, and the SQLite database runtime library from [this page](http://codesynthesis.com/products/odb/download.xhtml).